cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 Once you have the accounts do the following:

-6. Post a **formal** bio on piazza so you introduce yourself to the class.
-Please put in the firstline, your github.com username (**do not use your github.iu.edu username**)
+6. Post a **formal** bio on piazza in the bio folder so you introduce yourself to the class.
+It also serves as a verification that you have access to piazza and we can communicate with you.
 An example is available at

    :o: TODO: Gregor: include link to formal bio

 7. **Wait till your HID directory on github.com is created**.
-Please do not send us e-mail, we watch piazza and add you within 1-2 buisiness days.
+Please do not send us e-mail, we watch piazza and add you within 1-2 buisiness days (Mon - Fri 9am-5pm EST).
 You can check it on github.com if it is done.

 After your HID directory is created you can continue, however you can certainly prepare the information to be uploaded already on your